Nothing is Best Done Alone Anymore

-Business has become far too fast moving and markets are so much more unforgiving that diverse viewpoints and experiences within all teams have become a prerequisite for sustainable success.
+Business has become far too fast moving and markets are so much more unforgiving that CEOs require diverse viewpoints and experiences within their teams as a prerequisite for sustainable success.

 Absolutely everybody today understands why collaboration is a necessary part of every high performing culture.
 Sports teams have practised this for many years now, and no successful sports teams ever achieved success without true collaboration being at the heart of all they do.

-The logic is unimpeachable, but not many businesses ever appear to really master this.
+The logic is obvious, but not many businesses ever appear to really practice or master this.
 Why?

 It is important first to understand the tangible benefits of having a truly collaborative culture: